-The dialog management module uses a sequence of intents, such as the history of the last 5 intents, as input and is trained to predict the next action.
-In this example, the input features would be greet and mood_positive and the expected output would be utter_appreciation.
+The dialog management module uses a sequence of intents, such as the history of the last five intents, as input and is trained to predict the next action.
+In this example, the input features would be greet and mood_positive, and the expected output would be utter_appreciation.
 Taking the intent history into account allows the bot to understand and respond to the user in a context-aware way.
-Chatbots can also extract specific information from the user’s input, such as location, dates, or names, for example in hotel or train booking dialog systems.
-This is a named entity recognition task which is called slot filling in the context of chatbots.
+Chatbots can also extract specific information from the user’s input, such as location, dates, or names, for example, in hotel or train booking dialog systems.
+This is a named entity recognition task, which is called slot filling in the context of chatbots.

 Use Cases